ivanhofer/typesafe-i18n/README.md

 ```

-### Other
+### Other frameworks

 All you need is inside the [generated](#typesafety) file `i18n-utils.ts`.
 You can use the functions in there to create a small wrapper for your application.\

-Feel free to open an [issue](https://github.com/ivanhofer/typesafe-i18n/issues), if you need a guide for a specific framework.
+> Feel free to open an [issue](https://github.com/ivanhofer/typesafe-i18n/issues), if you need a guide for a specific framework.

 <!-- ------------------------------------------------------------------------------------------ -->